Scarabol/rock-raiders-web/README.md

 - Cursor may not react on targeted object
 - Add water and lava animation (texture UV coords tearing)
-- Selection layer has bad performance and behaves funny when hovering GUI
 - Change cursor to X when over disabled IconPanelButtons
 - Add captain flh animation to mission briefing
 - Seams do not show tear down progress while drilling